-With respect to the Transportation Element of the Draft Plan, this analysis compares the estimated share of investments that benefit low-income and people of color populations to the share of their respective use of the transportation system (roadways and transit) and to their respective share of the regional population.
+With respect to the Transportation Element this analysis compares the estimated share of investments that benefit low-income and people of color populations to the share of their respective use of the transportation system (roadways and transit) and to their respective share of the regional population.

-In the aggregate, the analysis measures transit and motor vehicle trips using the 2012 California Household Travel Survey (CHTS) and various transit passenger demographic surveys conducted between 2012 and 2019 through the Regional Onboard Survey Program.
+In the aggregate, the analysis measures transit and motor vehicle trips using the 2012 California Household Travel Survey (CHTS) and various transit passenger demographic surveys conducted between 2012 and 2019 through the Regional Transit Passenger Survey Program.
 The steps involved in conducting the population/use-based analysis include:

 - 1. Using American Communities Survey 2014-2018 data, determine the share of low-income (L0) and minority (M0) population in the region. - 2.
 Using the CHTS and transit passenger demographic surveys data, calculate the share of all roadway trips by county and share of all transit trips by transit operator for low-income (L1 and L2) and minority (M1 and M2) populations. - 3.
-Using the Draft Plan transportation project list, tally the total investments in roadways by county (RR) and transit by operator (TT).
+Using the Transportation Project List, tally the total investments in roadways by county (RR) and transit by operator (TT). - 4.
+For roadway investments, for each county, assign a share of the roadway investment (RR) to the low-income population (L3) based on their share of roadway trips (L1) for that county.
+Repeat for minority population (M3).

-&lt;sup>45 Regional Onboard Survey Program: http://bayareametro.github.io/onboard-surveys/.
+Regional Transit Passenger Survey Program: http://bayareametro.github.io/transit-passenger-surveys/

-- 4. For roadway investments, for each county, assign a share of the roadway investment (RR) to the low-income population (L3) based on their share of roadway trips (L1) for that county.
-Repeat for minority population (M3). - 5.
-For transit investments, for each transit operator, assign a share of the investment (TT) to the low-income population (L4) based on their share of transit trips (L2) for that operator.
+- 5. For transit investments, for each transit operator, assign a share of the investment (TT) to the low-income population (L4) based on their share of transit trips (L2) for that operator.
 Repeat for minority population (M4). - 6.
 Sum all the investments (roadway and transit) that were assigned to low-income (L5) and minority (M5) populations. - 7.
 Compare the share of population (L0 and M0) to the share of assigned investments (L5 and M5) assess the level of total transportation benefit accrued to low-income and minority populations. - 8.
 Compare the share of population (L0 and M0) and trips by mode (L1/L2 and M1/M2) to the share of assigned investments by mode (L5 and M5) to assess the level of transportation benefit by mode accrued to low-income and minority populations.